 4. Have a self-acceptance practice: Your mind is like a garden – it needs tending regularly.
 Practices such as journaling, repeating affirmations, and self-care practices send the message to your brain that you are worthy of love and acceptance.
 It solidifies the belief that what’s most important is living your life to the fullest and enjoying every moment, rather than trying to please others and fit into their mold of perfection.
 It protects you from the negativity and toxic behaviors of those who try to put you in your place.

-A surefire way to be in the flow of abundance is by putting ourselves on the path of continual growth and expansion.
-The more time we spend on improving ourselves and becoming better people in every way, the less we’ll feel the need for the approval of others.
-We’ll reach the pivotal stage that the former U.S. First Lady Eleanor Roosevelt talked about where no one can make us feel inferior without our consent.
+A surefire way to be in the flow of abundance is by putting yourself on the path of continual growth and expansion.
+The more time you spend on improving yourself and becoming a better person in every way, the less you’ll feel the need for the approval of others.

 All my best on your journey,

-Question for you: How do you deal with people who don’t see your value?
+Question for you: How do you cope when someone doesn’t see your value?
 What are some strategies and mindsets that work for you?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week.